-Gordon Scholarships are awarded to students who have distinguished themselves as outstanding scholars, exceptional leaders, and have shown significant involvement in extracurricular activities such as music, athletics, drama, and community service.
+Gordon Scholarships are awarded to students who have distinguished themselves as outstanding scholars, exceptional leaders, and have shown significant involvement in extracurricular activities.

 All new applicants are automatically considered for a Gordon Scholarship upon completion of the admission process.
 Each year, only a few students are chosen by the Admission Committee as Gordon Scholars, making the selection process very competitive.
 Candidates do not have to apply for financial aid to be considered.

 1. Starting on October 2, 2019, you may begin your financial aid application by completing your Parents' Financial Statement (PFS) at https://www.solutionsbysss.com/parents/apply/logging-into-the-family-portal.
 Answer all questions as completely as possible and be certain to list Avon Old Farms School (Code # 1450) as a recipient of the Report of Financial Need.
 We recommend completing the PFS online; however, you may contact the Admissions Office to request a printed version of the PFS.